TNuzzi/wriststrap/README.md

 </table>

 #### Borders
 There are set of TSS classes that can be used for putting a border around any UI element (that supports it).
 The TSS classes are `view-rounded-border-4`, `view-rounded-border-6`, and `view-rounded-border-10`.
+The number at the end of the TSS style name is in refernce to the border radius.

 ### Layout